Sam Owen

 SMArchS Urbanism '26

-Prior to MIT, Sam was a research assistant at the University of Arizona, publishing grant-funded projects including a collaboration with the College of Astronomy to develop a novel fabrication method for double-curved aluminum panels.
+Prior to MIT, Sam was an architect at desertWORKS Studio and a research assistant at the University of Arizona, publishing grant-funded projects including a collaboration with the College of Astronomy to develop a novel fabrication method for double-curved aluminum panels.
 He was also a key contributor to Re-membering the CIV (Centre d’Identification de Vincennes), an AR and video installation to speculate on how a site-specific event can expand engagement with the phantom CIV into an embodied, collective, performative, and spatial act of re-membering.
 During his time at the UA College of Architecture, he also sat on reviews and assisted with design studios in the graduate program.

 Sam holds a Bachelor of Architecture from the University of Arizona, graduating magna cum laude from the W.A.
 Franke Honors College.